runaydhaygude/learning-docker/README.md

 8. docker rmi demo-image: Removes (deletes) a Docker image named "demo-image" from the local image repository.
 9. docker rmi -f demo-image: Removes a Docker image named "demo-image" forcefully (ignoring dependencies and running containers).
 10. docker build -f /path/to/Dockerfile . : This command builds a Docker image using the specified Dockerfile located at "/path/to/Dockerfile" with the current directory as the build context.
+11. docker run -itd --name host-volume-app -v ${PWD}/my-host-folder:/container-folder alpine: This command runs an Alpine Linux Docker container in detached mode (-d), with an interactive terminal (-it), and mounts a host folder (${PWD}/my-host-folder) into the container (/container-folder) while naming the container "host-volume-app."
+12. docker volume ls: This Docker command lists all the volumes that have been created on the Docker host.
+13. docker volume rm <volume-name>: to remove a volume from docker host
+14. docker exec -it volume-app touch /container-folder/new-file: This command uses docker exec to run the touch command inside a Docker container named "volume-app" and create a new file named "new-file" in the "/container-folder" directory within the container.
+15. docker exec -it volume-app mkdir -p /container-folder && touch /container-folder/new-file: to make /container-folder if it doesn't exist
+16. docker system prune -a: to remove all the un-used images

 ### Dockerfile Structure